azeredo-e/BrazilCentralBank.jl/docs/src/index.md

 ## Instalation

-Source code are avaliable in this project directory, but instalation through Julia's package manager is also avaliable.
+Source code are avaliable in this project directory, but instalation through Julia's package manager will soon be avaliable.

 ```julia
 julia> using Pkg; Pkg.add(BrazilCentralBank)